-- 10.6 We do not allow the school to be used by external organisations and have no lettings. - 10.7 We have a work experience placement policy and procedures in place.
-We will ensure that any person supervising a child on a placement has been subject to the appropriate level of DBS check. - 10.8 All school visits are fully risk-assessed and no child will be taken off-site without parental permission. - 10.9 We have a Health & Safety policy - 10.10 We have read and considered the MCC/One Education Critical Incident guidance, the DfE Emergency planning and response for education, childcare and children's social care settings and School and College Security GOV.UK and we have a Critical Incident policy in place.
+- in question to discuss what checks may be possible in respect of those providing homestay outside the UK. - 10.15 We have a Health & Safety policy. - 10.16 We have read and considered the MCC/One Education Critical Incident guidance, the DfE Emergency planning and response for education, childcare and children's social care settings and School and College Security GOV.UK